slsa-framework/slsa/controls/attestations.md

 We define the following model to represent any software attestations, regardless of format.
-Not all formats will have all fields or all layers, but to be called an "attestation" it must fit this general model.
+Not all formats will have all fields or all layers, but to be called an "attestation" it MUST fit this general model.

 The key words MUST, SHOULD, and MAY are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).